Naturism at Studland Bay

 Beach safety at Studland

 Heath fires are a constant threat at Studland, but we can all do our bit to prevent them.
-Please use barbecues in designated areas only - no open fires.
+No fires or BBQs are permitted.
 Studland was a military training area in the Second World War and some unexploded ordnance remains.
-If you see anything suspicious DO NOT TOUCH - call 07970 595963 or 999.
+If you see anything suspicious DO NOT TOUCH - call 999 and inform our staff on 01929 450500.